-Our net tangible book value deficiency at was approximately \$\,\), or \$\,\ \text{per share of our common stock before giving effect to this offering.
+Our net tangible book value deficiency at was approximately \$, or \$ per share of our common stock before giving effect to this offering.
 Dilution in net tangible book value deficiency per share represents the difference between the amount per share that you pay in this offering and the net tangible book value deficiency per share immediately after this offering.

-After giving effect to our sale of shares in this offering, assuming an initial public offering price of \$ per share (the midpoint of the price range set forth on the cover page of this prospectus), and the application of the estimated net proceeds as described under "Use of Proceeds," our as adjusted net tangible book value deficiency at would have been approximately \$, or \$ per share of common stock.
-This represents an immediate decrease in net tangible book value deficiency per share of \$ to existing stockholders and an immediate increase in net tangible book value deficiency per share of \$() to you.
+After giving effect to our sale of shares in this offering, assuming an initial public offering price of \$ per share (the midpoint of the price range set forth on the cover page of this prospectus), and the application of the estimated net proceeds as described under "Use of Proceeds," our as adjusted net tangible book value deficiency at would have been approximately \$ , or \$ per share of common stock.
+This represents an immediate decrease in net tangible book value deficiency per share of \$ to existing stockholders and an immediate increase in net tangible book value deficiency per share of \$ () to you.
 The following table illustrates this dilution per share.

-Assumed initial public offering price per share of common stock \$ Net tangible book value per share at March 31, 2012 \$ Increase per share attributable to new investors in this offering Pro forma net tangible book value per share of common stock after this offering Dilution per share to new investors \$
+Net tangible book value per share at March 31, 2012 \$ sumed initial public offering price per share of common stock \$ Net tangible book value per share at March 31, 2012 \$ Increase per share attributable to new investors in this offering Increase per share attributable to new investors in this offering Pro forma net tangible book value per share of common stock after this offering o forma net tangible book value per share of common stock after this offering Dilution per share to new investors \$ lution per share to new investors \$